sassoftware/rbuild/README.md

 interfaces will be kept stable.
 The general rule is that API stability allows making changes that should be backward-compatible in well-formed Python code.
-For rBuild, "stable" is defined as: o  Adding optional keyword parameters is acceptable. o  Adding additional methods, classes, and functions is
+For rBuild, "stable" is defined as:
+ *  Adding optional keyword parameters is acceptable.
+ *  Adding additional methods, classes, and functions is acceptable.
-    acceptable.
- o  Raising a more specific error class is acceptable, as
+ *  Raising a more specific error class is acceptable, as long as the more specific error class is a subclass of the error previously raised.
-    long as the more specific error class is a subclass of the error previously raised. o  Modifying the semantics of existing arguments is not acceptable, except to extend them in ways that are generally functionally compatible.
+ *  Modifying the semantics of existing arguments is not acceptable, except to extend them in ways that are generally functionally compatible.